pieterkdevilliers/priority-tracking/README.md

     - The project uses **CSS** to apply the custom styles to the app.

 - [**Bootstrap**](https://getbootstrap.com/)
-    - The project uses the **Bootstrap** framework for the majority of the layour and styling.
+    - The project uses the **Bootstrap** framework for the majority of the layout and styling.

 - [**Python**](https://www.python.org/)
     - The project uses **Python** as the back-end programming language applied using the Django Framework.